harvard-edtech/caccl/README.md

 });
 ```

 If you include `lti.selfLaunch.adminAccessTokenMap`, CACCL will cache appIds in a store that implements our [CACCLStore](https://github.com/harvard-edtech/caccl-memory-store/blob/main/lib/CACCLStore.d.ts) interface.
-We default to a memory-based token store, but you can provide your own store by including an `lti.selfLaunch.initAppIdStore` function that implement our [CACCLStore Initialization Function](https://github.com/harvard-edtech/caccl-memory-store/blob/main/lib/InitCACCLStore.d.ts) interface.
+We default to a memory-based token store, but you can provide your own store by including an `lti.selfLaunch.initAppIdStore` function that implement our [CACCLStore Initialization Function](https://github.com/harvard-edtech/caccl-memory-store/blob/main/lib/InitCACCLStore.d.ts) interface, which is a function that returns a [CACCLStore](https://github.com/harvard-edtech/caccl-memory-store/blob/main/lib/CACCLStore.d.ts) instance.
 Pro tip: create your own custom store and pre-populate it with appIds (store keys take the form `${canvasHost}/${courseId}` and values are appIds).

 ```ts
 initCACCL({